J1nchur1k129/Game-2338/webtestingtools/webtestone.md

 * Panels
 * Project items
 * Menu and toolbar items
-* Does this tool do any test case storage?
+##Does this tool do any test case storage?
+yes
-* Does this tool allow tester to link requirements or defects to test cases?
+##Does this tool allow tester to link requirements or defects to test cases?

-* If it is an automated tool, does it work with web-based tools?
+##If it is an automated tool, does it work with web-based tools?
 What languages (Java, .NET)?
+TestComplete is used for testing many different application types including Web, Windows, Android, iOS, WPF, HTML5, Flash, Flex, Silverlight, .NET, VCL and Java.
+It automates functional testing and back-end testing like database testing.

 # 3